My Studies

 Future

 There are a few other projects, too.
 First and foremost is to learn Chinese or Japanese.
 I've made a start and can recognise several hundred Chinese characters (or Kanji).
-However, I need the discipline of formal study to force me to work at it hard enough.
+However, I need the discipline of formal study to force me to work at it intensely enough.

-My second project is even more fanciful.
+My third project is even more fanciful.
 I want to do a thesis on the acoustic characteristics of ladies' high heeled shoes.
 I've done some preliminary investigations, and it turns out that the sound of an approaching high-heeled shoe can be shaped almost at will by changing the shape of the cavity between the heel and the sole.
 Imagine the impact of this discovery on the fashion world!
 The solitary individuals that want to go unnoticed, can now buy those fancy high-heeled shoes with a cavity pad, and sneak quietly down the corridor.
 Those that want to attract attention, can add a different insert and make sure that the entire office block knows that they are coming.
 Those female Machiavellians can carry two sets of inserts in their handbags, allowing them to generally warn of their approach, but also to sneak up on someone with the advantage of complete surprise.
 At last: A thesis that can transform an industry!

-A final pet project has been in refinement for years: A theory to explain how Bill Gates has managed to become the richest man on earth by selling inferior products at high prices.
-Face it, he is in competition with better products that are given away for free!
+A final pet project has been in refinement for years: A theory to explain how Bill Gates managed to become the richest man on earth by selling inferior products at high prices.
+Face it, he was in competition with better products that were given away for free!
 None of the theories of Adam Smith or other economists have explained this amazing phenomenon satisfactorily, but I think I'm getting a grip on it.
 It's worth at least a PhD or two.
 The theory relies heavily on a knowledge of organisational psychology, human vanity and the instability of bad software.

 Return to Chris R. Burger's Home Page